-III.
-Disciplinary Action
+3. Disciplinary Action

 The ISD supervisor or other school official shall maintain a record of all students referred to ISD for tardiness.
 When a student has accumulated more than four (4) incidents of tardiness in a semester (including tardies to school and to class), the student shall be subject to additional disciplinary action.
-On the student's fifth (5th) tardy and each subsequent tardy in a semester, the student shall be charged with an Intermediate Violation under the Code of Student Conduct.
+On the student's fifth (5th) tardy and each subsequent tardy in a semester, the student shall be charged with violation under the Code of Student Conduct.

-CHECK-OUT/CHECK-IN POLICY
+CHECK-OUT/CHECK-IN